INFORMATION FOR PARENTS

 Section Weekly Sessions

-Please ensure you wait for Confirmation about what the Beavers, Cubs or Scouts are doing and where they are meeting each week.
+Please ensure you wait for Confirmation from the Sections Adult Volunteer Leader for what the Beavers, Cubs or Scouts are meeting each week.

 This could be by an Email, Mobile Text, What’s App Group or a Closed Facebook Page.